 Look for solid plastic construction, with as few seams as possible.
 Look for strong warranty coverage and a track record for quality control.
 Keep in mind that even our top-rated humidifiers do have some quality control issues, so you should be very mindful of your return window when you purchase.

 One of the smartest decisions we think you can make as a humidifier buyer is to supplement the manufacturer’s warranty with an aftermarket policy, from an organization like SquareTrade.
 These policies can add years to your coverage, which means you’re guaranteed to get a longer working life from your appliance.

 The biggest benefit isn’t the length of the coverage, though.
 It’s that you get to deal with SquareTrade, not the manufacturer.
 Humidifier makers have very mixed customer service, and they can be frustrating to deal with when you’re trying to have your warranty honored.
 Using SquareTrade is a simple way to avoid dealing with company representatives, and get your replacement machines or parts as quickly and easily as possible.

 On a final note, while we’re on the subject of warranty coverage, it’s always best to have an HVAC humidifier installed by professionals.
 Most manufacturers have clauses in their warranties which require that the system be installed and serviced by a professional, so cavalier DIYers will find themselves high and dry if something goes wrong.
 Install HVAC units professionally and preserve your coverage.

+We hope that we were able to help you choose the best whole house humidifier.
 If you need something slightly different than the models we’ve recommended, check out all the top-selling models on Amazon or our reviews of the best humidifiers in all categories!